Video Game / Shining Force II

 - Instant Awesome, Just Add Ninja: Slade can be promoted to the ninja class, and his most powerful weapon can kill most non-boss enemies in a single blow, whatever their HP total.

-- Landmark of Lore: SF II contains a hidden airship that has the same outline as the Nazca lines.
+- Landmark of Lore: There's a hidden airship that has the same outline as the Nazca lines.

 - Light Is Good: Two of the main Amplifier Artifacts are the Jewel of Light and the Jewel of Evil, not Darkness.

-- Mithril: You'll find Mithril in different places, and if you hold onto them for the whole game near the end the Dwarf blacksmith will forge powerful Mithril weapons for your force.
+- Mithril: You'll find Mithril in different places, and if you hold onto them for the whole game near the end the Dwarven blacksmith will forge powerful Mithril weapons for your force.

 - Our Centaurs Are Different: Most of the centaurs in this game — Chester, Rick, Eric, Higins, and Jaro — are knights.
 The lone exception is May, who is an archer.

-- Our Werewolves Are Different: Gerhalt the werewolf starts out looking like just a hairy man, but after he gets a promotion he starts looking more like a wolf.
+- Our Werewolves Are Different: Gerhalt the "wolfman" starts out looking like just a hairy human, but after he gets a promotion he turns into a proper werewolf.

 - Redemption Demotion: